-Schedule is great for automating tasks that you do on a recurring schedule, such as weekly or monthly.
-Use it to trigger your Zap every day, week, or month—just choose the specific hour, day of the week, or day of the month, and whether you want your Zap to run on weekends.
+Depending on the recurring task you're trying to automate, you can set Schedule to run every day, week, or month—just choose the specific hour, day of the week, or day of the month, and whether you want your Zap to run on weekends.

 Here's how to set it up: